Full QPS CTE Program Admissions Policy

 Transfer Students

-Applications from students who are enrolled in a state-approved (Chapter 74) CVTE program in another school will be considered for admissions if they relocate to Quincy and wish to pursue the same program of study at Quincy High School.
-These students must attend an interview with the Executive Director of CVTE and/or their designee.
-Transfer students will be allowed to continue in the CVTE program previously attended if space is available or offered an alternative choice.
+Applications from students enrolled in a state-approved (Chapter 74) CTE program in another school will be considered if they relocate to Quincy and wish to pursue the same program of study.
+These students must attend an interview with the Executive Director of CTE and/or their designee.
+Transfer requests within the district should be directed to the student's Guidance Counselor.

 Withdrawn Students

-Students who withdraw from Quincy Public Schools CVTE programs and who are attending or not attending another high school may reapply following the procedures contained in this Admissions Policy and will be evaluated using the same criteria.
+Students who withdraw from Quincy Public Schools CTE programs may reapply following the procedures in this Admissions Policy and will be evaluated using the same criteria.

 Homeschooled Students

-Students who are formally being home schooled who reside in Quincy may apply for admission to Quincy Public Schools CVTE Programs, including admission during the school year, provided all admissions policy criteria are followed.
-The home school students’ parent(s)/guardian(s) must submit a copy of the Home School Approval Letter from the Superintendent of Schools.
-If grades are not available, a representative sample or portfolio of the student’s body of work in English Language Arts or its equivalent, math, science, and social studies must be submitted.
-Homeschooled students will be ranked on their portfolio/grades (34%), interview (33%), and letters of recommendation (33%) if the CVTE program of their choice is oversubscribed.
+Quincy residents formally being home schooled may apply for admission, including during the school year.
+Parent(s)/guardian(s) must submit a copy of the Home School Approval Letter from the Superintendent of Schools.
+If grades are unavailable, a representative portfolio in English Language Arts, math, science, and social studies must be submitted.
+For oversubscribed programs, homeschooled students will be ranked on:

-All students requesting admission to an oversubscribed CVTE program will be reviewed by the CVTE Admissions Committee using weighted admissions criteria.
-Each applicant will be assigned a score calculated from the total of the criteria subtotals.
+All QHS students requesting admission to an oversubscribed CTE program will be reviewed by the CTE Admissions Committee using weighted admissions criteria.
+Each applicant will be assigned a score calculated from the criteria subtotals below.

 90–100 25